 Another tactic is denying liability in part by saying you were partially at fault for the collision, whether this was true and whether there were other witnesses who say it was the other side’s fault.
 The other side is hoping those witnesses will disappear or not want to get involved later should you have to fight your case.
 If there is any room to argue the collision was partially your fault, insurance companies routinely do it.
 Minimally, they will do it to devalue the claim.
 Other times it is done to avoid paying altogether, such as in Kansas where an injury victim is not allowed to recover anything if he is found to be 50% or more at fault for an injury event like a car collision.

 This is truly a tactic to call your bluff and see how far you’re willing to go to pursue a claim.
 Insurance companies know many people will give up, confused and frustrated by the situation.
+This is why it is important to talk to a Kansas City car accident lawyer to discuss your options.

 6. DISPUTING A PORTION OF YOUR MEDICAL BILLS OR MEDICAL TREATMENT, OR TELLING YOU THAT YOU SHOULDN’T GET TREATMENT BEYOND A CERTAIN POINT BECAUSE IT WON’T BE COVERED